 The study now encompasses five rivers spanning a south-to-north latitudinal difference of about 700 km.
 This provides the opportunity for a test of the hypothesis that early smolt survivals in southern rivers where populations are most depressed are worse than those rivers further north.
-For the Miramichi and Restigouche Rivers, seven and six years of data respectively have been collected, whereas five or less years of data are available for the other sites.
+For the Miramichi and Restigouche Rivers, nine and eight years of data respectively have been collected, whereas seven or less years of data are available for the other sites.
 Results for the Miramichi and Restigouche have been consistent among years.
-In the Miramichi system, smolt survival through freshwater is generally high (about 90%), with about 50% of the tagged smolts surviving to exit the estuary to the sea.
-In the Restigouche River, mortality in fresh water was higher than in the Miramichi River, and heavy losses occurred in the estuary, resulting in about 30% of the smolts surviving to exit the river and its associated estuary to the sea.
-Significant fractions of the post-smolts from the Miramichi, Restigouche, Cascapedia and Margaree rivers have now been documented using the Strait of Belle Isle to exit the Gulf of St. Lawrence.
-Margaree River fish also use this pathway.
+In the Miramichi system, smolt survival through freshwater is generally high (about 84%), with about 53% of the tagged smolts surviving to exit the estuary to the sea.
+In the Restigouche River, mortality in fresh water was higher (about 24%) than in the Miramichi River, and heavy losses occurred in the estuary, resulting in about 40% of the smolts surviving to exit the river and its associated estuary to the sea.
+Significant fractions of the post-smolts from the Miramichi, Restigouche, and Cascapedia rivers have now been documented using the Strait of Belle Isle to exit the Gulf of St. Lawrence.
+Each year, tagged post-smolts from those rivers have been documented crossing the SOBI line over about a two week period in mid July.
+Kelts tracked from the Miramichi River have crossed the SOBI over the same time frame as smolts (refer to project C16 'Miramichi River kelt movements and survival').